 In this article, we will share everything we know about the pros and cons of bringing your marketing in-house vs. hiring an agency.
 We will talk about costs, output, lifestyle considerations, and more.

-If you’d like to chat about SEO services for attorneys or other marketing channels, we hope you’ll get in touch.
+If you’d like to chat about SEO for attorneys or other inbound channels, we hope you’ll get in touch.

 Is Hiring an Agency More Expensive Than an In House Team?

 No, hiring an agency is not more expensive than an in-house marketing team.
 Some agencies charge $10K/mo+ for digital marketing, and even then it’s usually cheaper to outsource.
 There is an exception to this: law firms spending $1M+ annually or so on attorney PPC advertising.
 At that point, your management fees may exceed the salary cost of a decent specialist.

 Here is a cost benefit analysis for agencies vs. in-house teams.

 We will organize these tasks into three lists: SEO, development/website management, and paid media.
 This is not a perfect organization of your marketing needs, nor is it exhaustive, and there is lots of overlap among lists.
 But this is a good starting point.

 Firstly, the SEO list:

 - Writing and optimizing content, at least on a weekly basis